hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 2. We're no longer ballooning in terms of number of parameters even if the input image size grows a lot or our number of layers grow.
-All we need to learn are the weights and biases that correspond to our sets of filters, which are particularly small in number because of their small spatial size.
+All we need to learn are the weights and biases that correspond to our sets of filters (denoted in red in the animation above), which are particularly small in number because of their small spatial size.

 ##### Pooling (Pool) layer